ngokhoa1202/cs-note/dbms/transaction/acid/concurrency-control/Locking operations.md

 - Also known as Write locks.
 - <mark style="background: #e4e62d;">Only one</mark> transaction is allowed to hold an exclusive lock on a data item to write it at a time.
 Other transactions have to <mark style="background: #e4e62d;">wait until that transaction releases the lock</mark> to access the data item.
 >[!Note]
->As a result, multi-mode locks are less stringent than binary locks.
+>As a result, multi-mode locks are <mark class="hltr-yellow">less stringent</mark> than binary locks.

 - ![](Pasted%20image%2020241211100321.png)
 ### Certify locks